Ruslan Gabbasov: Bashkort activity

 The first action of the Bashkort organization was against the second Russian March in the city of Ufa in November 2014.
 Bashkort activists pasted up leaflets calling for the march to be banned, organized "Gatherings of Batyrs", and held solitary pickets with protests.

 Bashkort also collected signatures for the opening of a Bashkir kindergarten in the Ufa district.
 The collection of signatures was successful - the Akzubat kindergarten was opened in early 2015.

 In 2015, a criminal case was opened against Gabbasov and another Bashkort representative for beating Ilmir Mambetov, head of the Orenburg Kurultai of Bashkirs.
 According to pro-government and Russian nationalist media, the reason was allegedly that Mambetov refused to open a Bashkort branch in his city.

 In the opinion of Bashkort's leadership, the criminal case was initiated in order to intimidate them and stop the organization's activities.
 The case was suspended.
 However, until its closure in 2019, it was often used by the Ministry of Internal Affairs of the Russian Federation in order to detain and summon for questioning the leadership of Bashkort in the framework of criminal proceedings during the organization's regular actions.
 In 2015, due to the authorities' pressure on the organization, many students left the organization, particularly because they were constantly given "preventive talks" by law enforcement officers.
 Subsequently, the majority of the organization's participants became people over 25 years old.

 Since 2016, Bashkort has been holding Congresses (Yiyyns) of the Bashkir people.
 The largest congress gathered more than 1,000 delegates.

-Ruslan Gabbasov became one of the most prominent Bashkir nationalists in the public space in 2015–2016.
+Gabbasov became one of the most prominent Bashkir nationalists in the public space in 2015–2016.
 He organized rallies for the compulsory study of the Bashkir language in schools, organized information campaigns against the development of Mount Kushtau, as well as for the preservation of the Toratau mountain-shikhan ecosystem, advocated the introduction of quotas for officials of Bashkir nationality, and criticized the former head of the republic, Rustem Khamitov, including for his anti-Bashkir policy.

 In 2019, the Prosecutor's Office of Bashkortostan issued a warning to "Bashkort" about the inadmissibility of extremist activities.
 At the end of January, the prosecutor's office filed a lawsuit against the organization.
 The prosecutor's office accused the organization of including Fanzil Akhmetshin, Sagit Ismagilov and Airat Dilmukhametov, who were convicted of extremism (Ismagilov's sentence was overturned), among the leaders of "Bashkort".
 Bashkort was also accused of organizing mass gatherings calling for extremist activity.

 In 2020, the Supreme Court of the republic banned Bashkort as an extremist organization.
 Gabbasov and his associates lost their appeal and cassation suits against the decision.
 In September 2021, Bashkort filed a lawsuit with the ECHR.